-Dyspnea, shortness of breath on exertion, no obvious increased work of breathing, able to speak in sentences, and RR < 22 breaths/min AND $SpO_2 \ge 94\%$ .
+Patient may report dyspnea on exertion, but there is mild or no increased work of breathing, patient able to speak in sentences, and RR < 22 breaths/min AND SpO2 $\geq 94\%$.

 Minor Abrasions Medical Directive - AUXILIARY- SPECIAL EVENT

 An Advanced Care Paramedic may provide the treatment prescribed in this auxiliary Medical Directive if authorized.